althonos/fs.smbfs/README.rst

 with each argument explained below:

 ``host``
-  either the host name of the SMB server, its IP address, or both in a `tuple`.
-  *if either the IP address or the host name is not given, NETBIOS is queried to get the missing data.*
+  either the host name (*not* the FQDN) of the SMB server, its IP address, or both in a `tuple`. *if either the IP address or the host name is not given, NETBIOS is queried to get the missing data.*
 ``user``
   the username to connect with, defaults to `'guest'` for anonymous connection.
 ``passwd``